Balancing machine learning automation with human intervention for operations teams managing €60 million a year.

 When we looked into it, the problems went deeper than one broken script.
 Each country had built their own solutions.
 People didn’t even understand the mess that had grown organically.

 Operations wanted manual control because models couldn’t always handle their complexity.
 Engineering wanted scalability because manual processes kept breaking.
 The company overall wanted more automation.
+That argument had been running for years without resolution, and the broken script had just made it urgent.

 As a Lead Product Designer, I was brought in to help work out what to do.

-I spent time with the Head of Global Operations documenting what existed, how tools connected, who used them, what problems they solved, and where things broke.
+I worked with the Head of Global Operations to map it.
+We documented each tool, who used it, what problem it solved, and where it failed.

 We found 13 separate solutions doing similar work.
 Some were proper applications.
 Others were spreadsheets with scripts.
 Each had been built to solve a local problem.